SamuelBrudner/lab_archives_mcp/paper.md

 The codebase maintains comprehensive test coverage with unit tests for all API methods, integration tests against live LabArchives instances (skipped in CI without credentials), and property-based tests using Hypothesis [@hypothesis] for numeric operations.
 Pre-commit hooks enforce code quality through Ruff linting, Black formatting, isort import sorting, and mypy type checking.

-Continuous integration via GitHub Actions runs the test suite on Ubuntu and macOS across Python 3.11 and 3.12, ensuring cross-platform compatibility.
+Continuous integration via GitHub Actions runs the test suite on macOS across Python 3.11 and 3.12.
+The package is developed and tested primarily on macOS, though the use of Conda for environment management and platform-agnostic dependencies should facilitate portability to Linux systems.

 # Usage Example